takuto-okuno-riken/mtess/README.md

 <div align="center">
 <img src="data/demo3.jpg">
 </div>
-As you see in this result, VAR group surrogate data (cell number 7,8) shows higher MTESS than sample rs-fMRI data (cell number 1-6).
+As can be seen in this result, the VAR group surrogate data (cell number 7,8) shows a higher MTESS than the sample rs-fMRI data (cell number 1-6).
-Because downloaded data generating model (GSDGM) is created by large HCP data (N=410) and so it can generate group representative (standard) human brain dynamics.
-Generated group surrogate data will be the representative and centroid of the group of original rs-fMRI time-series data.
+This is because the downloaded data generating model (GSDGM) was created using a large set of HCP data (N=410) and can thus generate group representative (standard) human brain dynamics.
+This generated group surrogate data can be considered as the centroid of the group of original rs-fMRI time-series data.

 Other GSDGM .mat files (male, female, algorithms) can be found in [Zenodo](https://sandbox.zenodo.org/record/1040399).

 ##
-<b>Demo4</b><br>
+<b>Demo 4</b><br>
-This demo shows creation of the data generating model (GSDGM) from sample rs-fMRI time-series data (132 ROIs).
-Then calculation of MTESS among group of original time-series data and group surrogate data.<br>
+This demo shows creation of a data generating model (GSDGM) from sample rs-fMRI time-series data (132 ROIs).
+Then MTESS is calculated among the group of original time-series data and group surrogate data.<br>
 (Caution: MTESS calculation will take a time.)
 ~~~
 >> gsdgm -v --lag 1 --surrnum 2 --showsig --showras data/demo-fmri-132x1190s.mat